tallforasmurf/CHIP8IDE/readme.md

 ## Introduction

-CHIP8IDE is a programming and execution environment based on the CHIP-8 and SCHIP-48 virtual machines.
+CHIP8IDE is an interactive development environment for writing programs that run on the CHIP-8 and SCHIP-48 virtual machines.

 CHIP-8 is a virtual machine that was designed for the COSMAC VIP, a microcomputer kit released in 1977.
 The purpose of CHIP-8 was to let hobbyists write game programs for their single-board computer without having to learn the details of the hardware.

 In the years since, many people have written emulators for the CHIP-8 so programs written for it could be run on modern hardware.
-This package contains not only an emulator for executing CHIP-8 code, but also tools for entry, editing, assembly, disassembly, and (most important) debugging CHIP-8 programs.
+CHIP8IDE contains not only an emulator for executing CHIP-8 code, but also tools for entry, editing, assembly, disassembly, and debugging CHIP-8 programs.

 The CHIP-8 language is an *assembly language*, which means you program the hardware by writing individual machine instructions to manipulate binary values in the machine's registers and memory.
 To create output you write instructions that draw pixels on the screen.
 To get input you write instructions that read the state of the keypad buttons.
 You control the flow of execution by writing conditional jump instructions.

-The CHIP-8 machine has many fewer parts and instructions than a modern CPU, but the experience of writing code for it is very similar to writing assembly code for an Intel Core i7, an ARMv8, or a RISC-V. Learning to write and debug CHIP-8 code is excellent preparation for writing assembly code for a real machine.
+Although the CHIP-8 virtual machine has many fewer parts and instructions than a modern CPU, the experience of writing code for it is very similar to writing assembly code for a real CPU like the Intel Core i7, ARMv8, or RISC-V. Learning to write and debug CHIP-8 code is excellent preparation for writing assembly code for a real machine.

 The rest of this document has these parts: